aspiazza/AJISAI/README.md

 professionality.

 The Web Application portion of the AJISAI Project contains all the necessary files needed to create an ML/DL web application within a docker container.
-Will contain a dockerfile, requirements.txt, html/css files, and API.py file.
+Will contain a dockerfile, requirements.txt, html file, CSS, API, and other related files.
-{WIP}

 ### Purpose:

 The purpose of this project was to create an end-to-end machine learning web application pipeline in a professional and organized way.
-This is a personal project that aims to gain a deeper understanding of Python, Machine Learning, Web Scraping, Plotly Graphing, API Developing, Docker, Cloud Environments, HTML/CSS and production worthy code.
+This is a personal project that aims to gain a deeper understanding of Python, Machine Learning, Web Scraping, Plotly Graphing, API Developing, Docker, Cloud Environments, HTML/CSS, and production worthy code.
 I plan on using this project as a long-term medium that I continually update and use to complete other ML projects in the future.
 Because of this, I expect there to be many improvements to come in the following months/years and additions.
 These improvements would consist of organizing folder structure, cleaning code, adding new models, updating documentation, and